DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "...Huh..."

-Ashlan made a deep sigh and from his passenger seat faced person in driver seat.
+Ashlan made a deep sigh and from his passenger seat turned to a person on driver seat.

 "Hey, Saki, can you say something to him too?
 Yesterday, and today everything is fine.
 And pretty sure tomorrow will be the same"